Reef Aid

 • weed control at the project sites

-• revegetation of the gullies with native perennial grass species that will help stabilise the soil and control erosion.
+• revegetation of the gullies with native perennial grass species to help stabilise the soil and control erosion.

-To help maintain the outcomes from the gully restoration works, the landholders will also adjust their grazing management practices for approximately 40 ha of land, including the fenced project area, aiming to retain approximately 70 per cent groundcover.
-A rotational grazing strategy will be used to improve pasture and soil health as well as productivity.
+To help maintain the outcomes from the gully restoration works, the landholders also adjusted their grazing management practices for approximately 40 ha of land, including the fenced project area, aiming to retain approximately 70 per cent groundcover.

-This project is funded by the Australian Government’s Reef Trust, and delivered through Greening Australia’s Reef Aid program.
+This project was funded by the Australian Government’s Reef Trust, and delivered through Greening Australia’s Reef Aid program.
 For more information, please send us an online query.